 - Use tools to automatically schedule tweets for the times when people you most want to reach are likely to be on Twitter.
 For other lawyers, this is most likely to be early evening.

-- #Hashtags aren't essential, but can make it easier for posts to be seen by people interested in a particular topic.
+- #Hashtags are usually a key element of tweets, as they make it easier for posts to be seen by people interested in a particular topic.
 Get to know the hashtags used by the people you are interested in.

 - Think before you tweet.
 Be careful about casually tweeting anything that might breach client confidentiality.